mariaaxime/poodr/README.md

 #### 1.3.3.
 Judging Design

 There are numerous Ruby gems that asses how well your code follows OOD principles.
 Metrics software works by scanning source code and counting things that predict quality.
 Running a metrics suite against your own code can be illuminating, humbling, and sometimes alarming.
-Seemingly well-designed applications can rack up impres- sive numbers of OOD violations.
+Seemingly well-designed applications can rack up impressive numbers of OOD violations.

 > OOD metrics cannot identify designs that do the wrong thing in the right way.